ElijahKR/EasyAOP/README.md

 **EasyAOP**  is a common-component provides a easy way for *aspect-oriented programming (AOP)* in **C#**.

 ###What is *AOP*?
-*AOP* is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns...
+*AOP* is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns[2].

 For more details, please see from [wiki](https://en.wikipedia.org/wiki/Aspect-oriented_programming).